The Challenge

 At least 5 co-design workshops per neighborhood, aiming for the participation of over 120 residents in the design.

-Training 40 unemployed people in the maintenance of water and green-based infrastructures, as well as 25 municipal employees in resilient design.
+Training 40 unemployed people in the maintenance of water and green-based infrastructures.

 Open Public Data Lab for sustainable water management